zkry/awqat/README.md

 ## Viewing the times

-By calling `M-x awqat-times-for-day` you can see the six times for the day, alongside with the remaining time for the next prayer.
+By calling `M-x awqat-times-for-day` you can see the six times for the day, alongside the remaining time for the next prayer.

 ### Viewing times with Diary/Org-Agenda